-These guidelines were authored by D.D.
+These guidelines were authored and updated by D.D.
 Addie et al.

 Overview / Abstract

-Encephalitozoon cuniculi is a common unicellular obligate intracellular microsporidial parasite of rabbits (Oryctolagus cuniculus), which is increasingly recognised as a pathogen of cats and other mammalian animal species.
-The microsporidia were previously thought of as protozoa but are now classified as fungi.
+Encephalitozoon (E.) cuniculi is a common unicellular obligate intracellular microsporidial infection of rabbits (Oryctolagus cuniculus), which is increasingly recognised as a pathogen of cats and other mammalian species.

 Objectives: to review the literature on E. cuniculi in cats and provide recommendations for feline clinical conditions in which E. cuniculi should be considered as a possible differential diagnosis.

-Conclusions: E. cuniculi infection is more common in stray or feral cats than in pet cats.
-E. cuniculi infection should be considered as underlying cause of feline uveitis and cataract formation.
+Conclusions: E. cuniculi should be considered in cases of feline uveitis and cataract formation.
 It is not significantly associated with either chronic kidney disease or meningoencephalitis.
+E. cuniculi infection is more common in stray or feral cats than in pet cats.

 Serological tests for antibody detection in blood are easy to perform and can be useful for diagnosis, but their specificity is low as antibodies have been found in apparently healthy cats.
 PCR appears more sensitive than histopathology for diagnosis, and is more sensitive when performed on cataractous lenses compared to aqueous humour, although ease of sampling is an obvious limitation.
 Treatment is with fenbendazole for 3 weeks and phacoemulsification to remove microsporidia from cataractous lenses.